mukto90/files-in-use/README.md

 * Show theme's template file of current page
 * Other files that are used/included by this template files, e.g. `header.php`, `footer.php` etc
 * Show plugins' files that are being used by current page
-* Each of the files are hyperlinked to the file editor.
+* Each of the files is hyperlinked to the file editor.
 You can just click and edit any of the files.
 * Multiple filter hooks enabled.
 For example, you can decide either you want to show plugins' files in the list or not.